-Remember you must hire me within 15 days of Arrest so I can request an ALR hearing.
+Remember you must hire our firm within 15 days of Arrest so we can request an ALR hearing.

 If you do not request an ALR hearing within 15 days of your "Notice of Suspension" then your license, permit, or privilege to operate a motor vehicle will be suspended on the 40th day after "Notice of Suspension."

 If you request an ALR hearing your license will not be until the hearing is held.

 What is a notice of suspension?
 That is a form (DIC 25) that read to you before you are asked for a breath/blood sample.
 You should receive this when you leave jail.

 No ALR Request, or after you lose the ALR hearing-

 If you do not request an ALR hearing, or if you lose at the ALR hearing (ALR hearings are designed for the State to win) your license will be suspended.How Long Will Your License be Suspended?

 If you take the breath or blood test and fail (over .08)-

 90 days unless you have a prior contact.
 That is a prior DWI or alcohol-related suspension.

 If you have a prior contact, 1 year.